Newly diagnosed with bipolar?

 Short videos and plain-English guides for your first years with bipolar disorder — for you and the people who love you.
 No drama, no overwhelm.
 Just small, doable steps toward feeling steadier.

-Written from lived experience with bipolar disorder, checked against reputable sources (DBSA, NIMH).
+Written from lived experience with bipolar disorder, checked against named sources (NICE, NIMH, WHO).
 Educational — not medical advice.

 Where are you right now?